-A 2D vector is a pair of numbers that tells you horizontal change and vertical change at the same time.
-If v=(3,4)v = (3, 4), the vector goes 33 units right and 44 units up, so it has both a length and a direction.
-Once that picture is clear, magnitude, direction, and vector operations all follow naturally.
+A 2D vector is a pair of numbers that records horizontal change and vertical change at the same time.
+If v=(3,4)v = (3, 4), the vector goes 33 units right and 44 units up, so it carries both a length and a direction.
+The reason a separate procedure is needed is exactly that second part: a vector is not just a length, so the arithmetic has to track both components at every step.

 In the plane, a vector is usually written as